kanaparthikiran/tokenization-project/README.md

 2) The CreditCard Information is passed in from the curl command and reaches the source module which returns a status message and TransactionId to the caller.
 3) The Credit Card Information is sent from source module to the flow module using data-input topic.
 The CreditCard information is captured in the flow module, encrypted(Tokenized) and stored into redis data store using TransactionId as the Key.
 4) The TransactionId and Token information is sent to passed to the proof module from the flow module using data-output topic.
-5) The proof module reads the data-output topic data and gets the transactionID from the message and uses that transactionId to fetch the Token information from Redis data store.
-6) The token information is decrypted and displayed on the screen in the follwing format.
+5) The proof module reads the data-output topic data and gets the transactionID from the message and uses that transactionId to fetch the Token information from Redis data store.The token information is decrypted and displayed on the screen in the follwing format.

 {"transactionId":{"cardNumber":"4444444444444448","expirationDate":"02/20","cvvNumber":"130"}}